Quiet as a forest.

-- Pet the Dog: Kagemusha's tender relation with his fake grandson.
+- Pet the Dog: Kagemusha's tender relationship with his fake grandson.
 He is a better and warmer grandfather than the dreadful Shingen ever was.

 - Strong Family Resemblance: Shingen's brother Nobukado also bears a very strong resemblance to the warlord, and has impersonated him in the past.

-- Truth in Television: The presence of Catholic Christians in Nobunaga's domains.
+- Truth in Television: The presence of Catholic Christians in Nobunaga's domains in the film.
 Nobunaga, being a patron of Western culture and food, was very lenient in giving them living space and setting up churches, in contrast to his reputation as a ruthless warlord.
 Considering the xenophobic tendencies of Japanese at the time, though, it may have actually contributed to that reputation.

-- Well-Intentioned Extremist: At the beginning of the film Shingen defends his historical villainous acts as a mean to a good goal, the country needs a powerful ruler and the unification of Japan would stop the bloodsheds.
+- Well-Intentioned Extremist: At the beginning of the film, Shingen defends his historical villainous acts as the means to a good goal: The country needs a powerful ruler and the unification of Japan would stop the bloodshed.